 Users can access the entire repository with a simple command:

 We’re delighted to provide, for the first time, downloads with individual-level genotypes for a subset of gnomAD that is available to the public with no access restrictions.
 We hope this resource will be useful for a broad range of research applications — serving as a diverse reference panel for haplotype phasing and genotype imputation, for example, or as a training set for ancestry inference.

 The samples included in this subset are drawn from the 1000 Genomes Project (n=2,435) and the Human Genome Diversity Project (n=780), which contain some of the most genetically diverse populations present in gnomAD.
-Collectively they represent human genetic diversity sampled across >60 distinct populations from Africa, Europe, the Middle East, South and Central Asia, East Asia, Oceania, and the Americas.
+Collectively they represent human genetic diversity sampled across >60 distinct populations from Africa, Europe, the Middle East, South and Central and South Asia, East Asia, Oceania, and the Americas.